mikeferguson/stm32/projects/eth_bridge/README.md

  * Relax all servos on e-stop, and stop passing goal position commands
  * Actually implement XBEE port (UART2), RX port (UART1)
  * Currently, an 8-bit ID is always prepended to each packet, it is 0 if no ID was sent.
-This should be fixed
+This should be fixed.
  * DMA-read/write for serial port